 Always have your resume proofread by someone else.
 Your brain has a tendency to fill in gaps and correct typos for you as you read, especially for words you wrote yourself.
 Let someone give it a once-over with fresh eyes.
 If you’re starting from scratch, write it right the first time by following the steps in this resume writing guide.

 With these tips, you should be able to create an amazing resume with a fresh format that makes you an irresistible candidate.

-Check out Jobscan’s ATS-friendly resumes.
+Check out Jobscan’s free ATS-friendly resume templates.